Replacing a head gasket can be expensive. Costs vary depending on several factors.

 Making An Informed Decision

 Consider the age and condition of your car.
 A newer car might justify the repair cost.
-For older cars, weigh the repair cost against the car’s value.
-Sometimes, selling the car or scrapping it might be a better option.
-Also, think about the warranty.
+For older cars, compare the repair cost against the car’s current value.
+In some cases, selling or scrapping the vehicle makes more financial sense.

 Frequently Asked Questions